 4. Cafe Car

 Cafe cars are attached to single-level trains.
-There are tables and counter for purchasing snacks and small meals.
+There are tables and a counter for purchasing snacks and small meals.
+On two-level Superlevel trains, the cafe is below the sightseer lounge (and is a part of the sightseer lounge car).

 5. Dining Car

 Attached to long-distance trains, the dining car contains the kitchen and tables that seat four people.
-Amtrak routes with traditional dining service have a dining car that is open to all passengers on the train (meals are free for sleeper car passengers).
-Note that you might sit with strangers if you have less than four people in your party, and that traditional dining in the dining car hasn’t been offered during the pandemic to help with social distancing.
+The dining car is usually reserved for sleeper car passengers (view routes with sleeper cars) and meals are included in the ticket price.
+Note that you’ll likely sit with strangers if you have less than four people in your party.

 6. Sightseer Lounge

-Available on almost all the two-level Superliner trains, the lounge car has large windows and first-come, first-serve seating.
-It’s a great place to view the scenery (and have a change of scenery), plus there is a snack bar on the lower level.
+Available on most of the two-level Superliner trains, the sightseer lounge has large windows and first-come, first-serve seating.
+It’s a great place to view the scenery (seats face the windows), and there is a snack bar on the lower level.
 See Amtrak routes with observation cars to learn more.

 7. Sleeper Car

-Sleeper cars contain roomettes, bedrooms, a shower room, bathroom and small refreshment area with free coffee, water and juice.
-Sleeper cars can be found on both Viewliner and Superliner trains, and a car attendant is on hand to assist with any needs, set up beds in the evening and coordinate dining reservations or food delivery.
-Tips are recommended.
-View Amtrak routes with sleeper cars to learn more.
+Sleeper cars have roomettes, bedrooms, shared bathrooms, a shower room, and a small refreshment area with complimentary coffee and water.
+These cars are available on both Viewliner and Superliner trains, and each sleeper car has a dedicated attendant who assists with luggage, prepares beds in the evening, and coordinates dining reservations or onboard meal delivery.
+Tipping the attendant is customary and appreciated.
+View the types of accommodations in the sleeper car to learn more.

 8. Vehicle Car

-Available only on the Auto Train, vehicle storage train cars allow passengers to transport cars, motorcycles and other forms of transportation between Virginia and Florida.
+Available only on the Auto Train, vehicle storage rail cars allow passengers to transport cars, motorcycles and other forms of transportation between Virginia and Florida.

 9. Baggage Car

-Some Amtrak routes also have a baggage car for checked bags and bicycles.
-Checked baggage is not available at all stations.
-You can look up station information on the Amtrak.com website to confirm if your starting station has this service.
-Bags must be checked 45 minutes before train departure except for the following stations where you can check your bag on the train platform:
+Some Amtrak routes include a baggage car for checked luggage and bicycles, but checked baggage service is not available at all stations.
+You can look up your departure and arrival stations on the Amtrak website to confirm whether checked baggage service is available.
+Bags typically must be checked at least 45 minutes before departure, though some larger stations may recommend an earlier baggage drop-off.